A local's guide to California's most underrated small town

 Santa Paula doesn't try to be trendy.
 There's no craft cocktail district.
 No influencer-bait murals (well, one — but it's actually about citrus workers from the 1930s, so it's legit).
 What this town does have is the kind of stuff you can't fake: genuine history, real working farms, hiking trails that end at natural waterslides, and an airport where you eat pancakes while watching vintage biplanes take off.

-Here's what's actually worth your time.
+But what's actually worth your time?
+Here's the list.

 If you only do one thing in Santa Paula, make it this.
 The Santa Paula Canyon Trail is roughly 8 miles round-trip, starting off Highway 150 between Santa Paula and Ojai.
 The trail follows a creek through a canyon and ends at the Punch Bowls — a series of natural swimming holes carved into the rock with small waterfalls that form what are basically nature's water slides.